pvieito/PythonKit/README.md

 [ ] Version: 3.7.0
 ```

-The Python library will be loaded at runtime, `PythonKit` will try to find the more modern Python version available in system locations.
-You can force a given version with the `PYTHON_VERSION` environment variable or an specific Python library path with the `PYTHON_LIBRARY` environment variable.
+The Python library will be loaded at runtime, `PythonKit` will try to find the more modern Python version available in the system.
+You can force a given version with the `PYTHON_VERSION` environment variable or an specific Python library path with the `PYTHON_LIBRARY`.

 ```
 $ PYTHON_VERSION=2.7 swift run